Nakshi Kanthar Math: Plot

 The hero of the book of the Nakshi Kanthar Math silver embroidered on the popular magazine show, etc. are shown in a report.
 In addition, the organization has served in a variety of different cultural dance drama.
 Ustad Khadim Hussain Khan Nokshi Kanthar Math of music-drama directed by Iran, Iraq, and visited Pakistan. is based on the book of poems, Telefilm Nakshi Kanthar Math.
 It was directed by Razib Hassan Chanchal Chowdhury and the two played and Farhana Mili.

 Critical reviews

-The play has been considered as one of the best tragic romantic poems written in Bengali.
+The poem has been considered as one of the best tragic romantic poems written in Bengali.
 The poem has been adapted into plays, dance dramas multiple times and appreciated by many.
-Jasimuddin's good use of language and skill is highlighted in this verse narrative.
+Jasimuddin's incredible use of language and literary techniques is highlighted in this verse narrative.
+Jasimuddin’s poems are known for expressing emotions with easy words that are very easy to understand.
+His talent for art in his poems is what makes them so heart touching.
+This poems tells the tragic story of two lovers born to be together but forced to be separate.